fangchunyu/CACS-Demo/README.md

 Note that if a and b are not equal (they are equal in the demo data) and their order are wrong, the program will not run correctly.
 `xy/z sensor` indicates the voxel sizes for xy/z axis.

-4. In `mainCS3D.m` , the enhance factor for LR images are set in `PROCESSING PARAMETERS` `FactorX/Y/Z` indicates the enhance factor.
+4. In `mainCS3D.m` , the enhance factor for LR images are set in `PROCESSING PARAMETERS`;
+`FactorX/Y/Z` indicates the enhance factor.

 To run the CACS, open `CACS.m` and run.